Pahiro/SuperSport2.bundle/README.md

-Unfortunately it seems that all of the DSTV streams are DRM enabled (should've suspected).
-FFMPEG transcoder doesn't support the SAMPLE-AES decryption yet (And it seems that most people expect that it likely won't ever).
+Unfortunately it seems that all of the DSTV streams are DRM enabled.
+FFMPEG transcoder doesn't support the SAMPLE-AES decryption yet.
 There are few libaries out there, of note; https://github.com/selsta/hlsdl, but I'm not quite sure how one would go about implementing it yet.

 SuperSport2.bundle
 =================